Writing

 A crowded street in the market

-We ended the day with one last stroll through Cairo, where we stumbled upon a charming shop run by a father and his son.
+The day ended with one last evening stroll, where, among other things, we came across a little shop run by a father and his son.

 Father and son in their shop